parikshitdeshmukh/SecuredPublisherSubscriber/README.md

 # **Secured Publisher-Subscriber System**

-### A PKI secured, Scalable and Fault tolerant Publisher Subscriber system.
+#### A PKI secured, Scalable and Fault tolerant Publisher Subscriber system.
 Implemented simplified MQTT from scratch using JAVA with multithreading.
-Tested teh scalability by deplying app on 100 Google Cloud VM instances
+Tested scalability by deplying app on 100 Google Cloud VM instances

 * It is an **asynchronous messaging model** where Subscribers can subscribe to their Topics of interest.
 Publishers can publish data for multiple topics; and,